hyperledger/toc/project-lifecycle.md

 maintainers of the project shall vote on such a request and if it passes, make that recommendation to the TSC.
 Members of the community that disagree with the request can make their case before the TSC.
-The TSC will consider all points of view and render a final decision to deprecate or not deprecate.
+The TSC will consider all points of view and render a final decision whether to deprecate.

 A *Deprecated* project will be maintained for a six month period by its community, after which it will be removed from any